WHNA Major Projects

 13. Expand "Blight Home" attack program

-A. First Step in the Blight Home Problem is for our neighbors to stay alert and notify our City Inspector of abandon homes or problem homes.
+A. First Step in the Blight Home Problem is for our neighbors to stay alert and notify our WHNA or our City Inspector of abandon homes or problem homes.

 B. The Second Step is to track the legal and title battle regarding the Blight Home.
 Again the City Inspector normally will have the latest info regarding this situation.
 When close to title change, the immediate neighbors (Maximum of 20 homes) will be contacted to get their contact information to push for Blight Home Destruction.